TavneetKaur/TodoApp/README.md

-# SimpleToDo — Java Swing To-Do App
+# TodoApp — Java Swing To-Do App

 A simple **To-Do List desktop application** built using **Java Swing**.
 It demonstrates the use of Swing components like `JFrame`, `JTextField`, `JButton`, `JList`, and `DefaultListModel` to build a basic GUI app.